 Earth history & geobiology.
 Long-term climate stability.
 Geoneutrinos as a probe of deep-time thermal history.
 Planetary thermostats and planetary habitability.

 Extrasolar planets.
-Thermal evolution of rocky planets; direct detections and phase curves.
+Thermal evolution of rocky planets.
 Habitability of volatile-rich planets.
 Substellar magma ponds.
 Climate feedbacks on tidally-locked planets.

-Kite, Fegley, Schaefer, and Gaidos, Atmosphere-interior exchange on hot rocky exoplanets, accepted by Astrophysical Journal. [pdf]
+Kite, Fegley, Schaefer, and Gaidos, Atmosphere-interior exchange on hot rocky exoplanets, Astrophysical Journal, 2016. [pdf]

 Kite and Rubin, Sustained eruptions on Enceladus explained by turbulent dissipation in tiger stripes, Proceedings of the National Academy of Sciences, 2016. [arxiv]